neptune-ai/neptune-client/docs/tutorials/session-and-experiment.rst

 ----------

 Let's dive into the **create_experiment** method and what you can track with it.
-As you remember in the minimal example we started and experiment logged something to it and stopped it:
+As you remember in the minimal example we started an experiment, logged something to it, and stopped it:

 .. code:: Python